karock5345/aqs8server/readme.md

 ```
 - Fixed bug : Schedule task not run when branchs is shutdown time same.
 Casue by the init_branch_reset() function is remove all schedule task first.
 - New API for Display Panel get latest 5 tickets
 - Websocket disp_ for Display Panel replace from webtv_, websocket webtv_ only for HTML online ticket number
+- Websocket disp_ new commands: call, removeall, wait

 # For Project PCCW 2023
 ## Main Server (WTT)